drduh/macOS-Security-and-Privacy-Guide/README.md

 	* Ultimately, the security of the system can be reduced to its administrator.
 	* Care should be taken when installing new software.
 Always prefer [free](https://www.gnu.org/philosophy/free-sw.en.html) and open source software ([which OS X is not](https://superuser.com/questions/19492/is-mac-os-x-open-source)).

-## Preparing Yosemite
+## Preparing OS X
-There are several ways to install a fresh copy of OS X Yosemite.
+There are several ways to install a fresh copy of OS X.

 The simplest way is to boot into [Recovery Mode](https://support.apple.com/en-us/HT201314) by holding `Command` and `R` keys at boot.
 A system image can be downloaded and applied directly from Apple.
 However, this way exposes the computer's serial number and other identifying information to Apple over plain **HTTP**.

-Another way is to download Yosemite build version `14F27` from the [App Store](https://itunes.apple.com/us/app/os-x-yosemite/id915041082) or some other place and create a custom, installable system image.
+Another way is to download El Capitan build version `15A284` from the [App Store](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117) or some other place and create a custom, installable system image.

 The application is [code signed](https://developer.apple.com/library/mac/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW6), which should be verified to make sure you received a legitimate copy.

-    $ codesign -dvv Install\ OS\ X\ Yosemite.app Executable=/Users/drduh/Install OS X Yosemite.app/Contents/MacOS/InstallAssistant
+    $ codesign -dvv Install\ OS\ X\ El Capitan.app Executable=/Users/drduh/Install OS X El Capitan.app/Contents/MacOS/InstallAssistant
-    Identifier=com.apple.InstallAssistant.Yosemite
     Format=bundle with Mach-O thin (x86_64)
     CodeDirectory v=20200 size=239 flags=0x200(kill) hashes=4+3 location=embedded
     Signature size=4169